xdmnl/api-documentation/source/includes/_endpoints.md

 Name | Type | Description
 -----|------|------------
 _links | object | See [Response body Structure - Links](#links)
-_links.self | string | URL of the draft message
+_links.self | string | URL of the message
 _links.related | object |
 _links.related.conversation | string | URL of the parent conversation
-_links.related.message_replied_to | string (optional) | URL of the draft which have been replied to id | string | Unique identifier of the draft type | enum | Type of the draft is_draft | boolean | Whether or not the message is a draft version | string (optional) | Version of the draft created_at | number | Date at which the draft has been created blurb | string | Preview of the drafted message body author | Teammate (optional) | Teammate on behalf the draft is created by recipients | array | List of the draft message recipients body | string | Body of the draft text | string (optional) | Text version of the body for email messages attachments | array | List of files attached to the draft
+_links.related.message_replied_to | string (optional) | URL of the message which have been replied to id | string | Unique identifier of the message type | enum | Type of the message is_inbound | boolean | Whether or not the message has been received or sent is_draft | boolean | Whether or not the message is a draft error_type | string (optional) | Type of the error when the draft failed to be sent version | string (optional) | The current version of the message in Front created_at | number | Date at which the message as been sent or received blurb | string | Preview of the message body author | Teammate (optional) | In case of a message sent from Front by a teammate, it will include the teammate who sent it recipients | array | List of the message recipients body | string | Body of the message text | string (optional) | Text version of the body for email messages attachments | array | List of files attached to the message metadata | object (optional) | Optional metadata about the message metadata.intercom_url | string (optional) | For `intercom` messages only.
+URL of the Intercom conversation the message is comming from. metadata.duration | number (optional) | For `truly-call` messages only.
+Length of the call in seconds. metadata.have_been_answered | boolean (optional) | For `truly-call` messages only.
+Whether or not the call have been answered. metadata.twitter_url | string (optional) | For `tweet` messages only.
+URL of the tweet. metadata.is_retweet | boolean (optional) | For `tweet` messages only.
+Whether or not the tweet is a retweet. metadata.have_been_retweeted | boolean (optional) | For `tweet` messages only.
+Whether or not the tweet have been retweeted. metadata.have_been_favorited | boolean (optional) | For `tweet` messages only.
+Whether or not the tweet have been favorited. metadata.thread_ref | string (optional) | For `custom` messages only.
+Custom reference which is used to thread messages. metadata.headers | object (optional) | For `custom` messages only.
+Custom object holding internal information.

 A draft is a message which has not been sent to the recipient.